twilio-professional-services/flex-dialpad-addon-plugin/README.md

 ## Local development

 TL;DR You'll be starting 2 servers: one for the plug-in front-end and one for the functions on the back-end.
-They can each be run from their respective directories with `npm start` after you've set up the `.env` files.
-Use `npm ci` instead of `npm install` to avoid changes to the `package-lock.json` files.
+They can each be run from their respective directories with `yarn start` after you've set up the `.env` files.

 Start the back-end functions server before the front-end server.
 The back-end functions will run on port 3000 and the front-end plugin will run on port 3001.